runbookai/runbook-mcp-server/README.md

 # Upcoming Features

 - Rest endpoint + frontend for managing runbooks.
+- Be able to edit the runbook (with versioning)
 - run runbook template X that is instantiated with given inputs
 - show an execution plan for runbook X (dry-run)
 - convert a previous conversation into a runbook
 - fine-tuning.
 - Be able to refine a runbook.
 If there is a successful execution, save it as an example and give it to Claude.
+- Periodic execution